asharma0718/GazePause/README.md

 ## Troubleshooting

-**Window opens but is too small / buttons missing** Your display scaling may be affecting the layout.
-Go to Windows Settings → Display → Scale and check what it's set to.
+**Window opens but is too small / buttons missing** (Windows) Your display scaling may be affecting the layout.
+Go to Windows Settings → Display → Scale and note what it's set to.

+**Spacebar not working** (macOS)
+Make sure Terminal has Accessibility permission — see Step 3 in the macOS setup above.

 **Wrong camera opens**
 Change `CAMERA_INDEX = 0` to `1` or `2` at the top of the script.